GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Numerical Methods

 \section{Numerical Methods}

 \galexi is implemented as a general solution framework for hyperbolic-parabolic conservation equations, similar to the FLEXI framework, but exhibits a particular focus on the compressible Navier--Stokes equations (NSE), which are introduced in \cref{sec:governing_equations}.
-The high-order DGSEM will be introduced in \cref{sec:dgsem}, followed by the compatible sub-cell shock capturing scheme in \cref{sec:shock_capturing}.
+The DGSEM with its temporal and spatial high-order accurate discretization will be introduced in \cref{sec:dgsem}, followed by the compatible sub-cell shock capturing scheme in \cref{sec:shock_capturing}.